Sermon-less Church: A Thought ExperimentJacob Prahlow 2018-01-17

 Image courtesy of the Boston Public Library.

 Christian.
 Husband of Hayley.
-Father of Bree.
+Father of Bree and Judah.
 Co-Founder of Conciliar Post.

 Pastor of Church Planting at Rooftop Church.
 Cubs Fan.
 Alumnus of various institutions.